jwiegley/emacs-async/README.md

 Start the executable PROGRAM asynchronously.
 See `async-start`.
 PROGRAM is passed PROGRAM-ARGS, calling FINISH-FUNC with the process object when done.
-If FINISH-FUNC is nil, the future object will return the process object when the program is finished.
+If FINISH-FUNC is `nil`, the future object will return the process object when the program is finished.

 ## async-get